Executive Director & Instructor

 Director of Operations & Instructor

-Travis is originally from Down East Maine and currently resides in Portland, Oregon where he explores the high peaks of the Pacific Northwest.
+Travis (he/him/his or they/them/their) is originally from Down East Maine and currently resides in Portland, Oregon where he explores the high peaks of the Pacific Northwest.
 He loves mountains, snow, pine trees, and views that go on forever.
 His favorite outdoor activities are (but not limited to) backpacking, scramble hikes, splitboarding, swimming in mountain lakes, summiting high peaks, mountain biking, etc. His other interests are quilting, playing guitar, banjo and fiddle, long road trips, contra dancing, pot-lucks, smashing the patriarchy, and connecting to queer community.
 He is certified in Wilderness First Responder & AIARE (American Institute for Avalanche Research and Education) - Level 1.

 Director of Education

-Meg Bolger is a social justice educator and facilitator who started their facilitator journey leading wilderness orientation trips at Hamilton College during their undergraduate years.
+Meg Bolger (she/her/hers or they/them/their) is a social justice educator and facilitator who started their facilitator journey leading wilderness orientation trips at Hamilton College during their undergraduate years.
 Since then Meg has spent 8 years facilitating gender and sexuality awareness and inclusion workshops with anyone looking to make their organization and community more trans and LGBTQ+ inclusive.
 Meg is the co-creator of The Safe Zone Project and founder of The Social Justice Toolbox, two free online resources for social justice educational activities and curriculum and the co-author of Unlocking the Magic of Facilitation.

 As the Director of Education for The Venture Out Project, Meg takes lead on all-things-training-related, communicating with folks about the different opportunities TVOP provides to learn more about creating trans-inclusive communities and co-facilitating the workshops.
 While Meg loves hiking, playing team sports, Vermont, and snowboarding, Meg is rarely happier than when working with a new group exploring and learning together.